 - Dog’s demeanor

-The behavior of your dog has to be taken into consideration because a calm dog is better the dog which is terrified of the clippers.
-The type of clippers and scissors will be important to avoid it slipping, breaking or injuring the dog when the dog gets jittery.
+The behavior of your dog has to be taken into consideration because a calm dog is better than a dog that is terrified of the clippers.
+The type of clippers and scissors will be important to avoid it slipping, breaking, or injuring the dog when the dog gets jittery.

 The price may also be a determining factor for the quality of your clippers.
-Your budget can earn you extras when you purchase the clippers of a slightly higher cost than the regular one.
+Your budget can earn you extras when you purchase the clippers at a slightly higher cost than the regular ones.

-Scissors also are known as guillotine are normally cheaper than clippers and Dremels.
-Some clippers could be cheap but they may be faulty and eventually breakdown or hurt your dog.
+Scissors also are known as guillotines are normally cheaper than clippers and Dremels.
+Some clippers could be cheap but they may be faulty and eventually break down or hurt your dog.

 Ensure the handle cover is the type that does not slip from your hand as you trim your dog.
 So it will be key to note if the clipper has rubber handles it reduces the possibility of slipping from your hand.

 A safety top is a blade-shaped additional metallic arc that prevents overcutting of the dog’s nails.
-The product should be great for beginners and those who fear to overcut their dog’s nails.
+The product should be great for beginners and those who fear overcutting their dog’s nails.
 So it is something to look for when buying clippers.